ad3ller/fastadjust/README.md

 - fast adjust potential arrays for a set of applied voltages
 - efficiently calculate the potential or field at a given coordinate (e.g., for trajectory calculations)

+TODO:
+ - add support for SIMION files that utilise symmetry

 ## Install

 Clone the source,